 I think back to my late grandfather who would often take to his shop to make custom things for himself and his family-a cabinet for his wife, toys for the grandkids, and even a custom-made wheelchair lock down system designed specifically for the van and wheelchairs me and my brother had at the time.

-As a kid I was mesmerized with his craftsmanship.
-From watching him, the idea of building things for oneself was ingrained in me from a young age.
-I would go on to learn that having a disability often means coming up with creative solutions to your problems.
+As a kid I was mesmerized with his craftsmanship and process.
+It was fun, creative, boundless, and the results were immediately impactful to those he loved.